mcdonc/.nixconfig/videos/devenv/script.rst

-``devenv`` allows you to distribute a set of files to a developer, which, hopefully, once he or she runs one or two commands, will get that developer set up with a UNIX-y development environment.
+``devenv`` allows you to distribute a set of files to a developer, which, hopefully, once he or she runs one or two commands, will get that developer set up with a development environment.
 By that, I mean that it will run all the required support services (databases, web servers, your miserable microservice crap, etc) and the application, and allow the developer to use his own tools in his normal environment to edit the code and make changes to it.

 If the ``devenv`` code is written correctly, the developer will not need to follow some interminable checklist of fiddly chores to get set up to start